 This week the Drought Monitor again lists the lower Blackfoot watershed as in Moderate Drought while the remainder is Abnormally Dry.
 There has been little change to the map since last week.
-The Blackfoot stream flow trigger level of 600 CFS has been passed and the next set of drought plan restrictions are now in effect (see page 4 for details).
+Blackfoot river stream flows have fluctuated around the 600 CFS trigger level and will likely drop below it again this week.
+Drought plan actions below 600 CFS are now in effect as listed on page 4.
 Please think about what you can do to balance crop and livestock needs with fish and boating concerns.